SHOBUsi/secure-network-design-cisco-pkt/02-routing-and-segmentation.md

 ## Inter-VLAN Routing (Router-on-a-Stick)

-VLANs create isolation — but HQ workstations (VLAN 20) still need to reach the DMZ servers (VLAN 10).
+VLANs create isolation, but HQ workstations (VLAN 20) still need to reach the DMZ servers (VLAN 10).
 Inter-VLAN routing solves this by creating sub-interfaces on the router, one per VLAN.
 Each sub-interface acts as the default gateway for that VLAN.

 The physical interface connecting the router to the switch is set to trunk mode.
 The router then processes the 802.1Q tags and routes between VLANs.